note38/WU-P-EVS/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Election Status Cron Job

+This project includes a GitHub Actions workflow for automatically updating election statuses.

+### Setup Instructions

+1. Set up the following GitHub Secrets:
+   - `CRON_SECRET`: A secure random string
+   - `DEPLOYMENT_URL`: Your Vercel application URL (e.g., `https://your-app.vercel.app`)

+2. Set the same `CRON_SECRET` as an environment variable in Vercel.

+For detailed setup instructions, see [GitHub Actions Documentation](docs/github-actions.md).

+### Troubleshooting

+If you encounter the "Process completed with exit code 3" error, refer to the [GitHub Actions Troubleshooting Guide](docs/github-actions-troubleshooting.md).

 ## Learn More